 Overall, while I haven't experienced any soreness caused by my psoriasis simply being there, the marks on my torso were often itchy in the early stages of my healing journey.
 I avoided the urge to scratch during the daytime, but that didn't stop my sleepy, semi-conscious self from clawing away at them in bed.
 I sometimes woke up in the middle of the night with inflamed and incredibly aggravated patches.

 That being said, it's the visibility of this autoimmune disease that has affected me the most.
+It is so much more than "just dry skin".
 In turn, this had a considerable knock-on effect on my mental wellbeing.
 In March 2022, I was experiencing my "I give up" phase, refusing to use steroid creams anymore and watching in despair as psoriasis spread to every inch of my body.
 I shut myself away- but there were still times when I had to venture outside.

 After this, I began to feel the need to "explain" my appearance to people.
 Being forced to address it made it sound like I was apologising for my condition.
 This coupled with feeling sexually unattractive and therefore abandoning my dating life, looking in the mirror, thinking "I'm going to look like this forever" as well as not socialising made me miserable.